MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 If stuff fails now you have to figure out how to fix it.

-10) Don't forget to upload the new box to `images.mushroomobserver.org` and update `box_url` in the Vagrantfile.
+10) Don't forget to update `box_url` in the Vagrantfile, and upload the new box to `images.mushroomobserver.org`.
+(You will need an ssh account on that server.)

+    scp /path/to/your/mo-focal-2022-12-01.box youraccount@images.mushroomobserver.org:/data/images/mo